-Valentine’s Day is celebrated on the 14th of February and this year it’s a Sunday!
-Take the Monday off?
+Valentine’s Day is celebrated on the 14th of February and this year it’s a Monday!

 There are hardly any happy love songs in the Irish tradition but this song is so pretty that we think your loved one won’t protest should you sing it in their ear, although watch out for the ‘unpretty’ language halfway through!
 It’s called ‘Do You Love an Apple’.